nfredrik/mickarucken/README.md

 ````

 Support functions reside under the lib-folder.
 This i also a folder that the micropython interpreter will look at
 to find files for import.
-The main file resides under the root.
+The main file resides under the project root.

 #### Reading temperature and humidity

-The core functionality for reading temperature is implemented in  a class **TempHum**.
+The core functionality for reading temperature and humidity is implemented in  a class **TempHum**.
 The
-implementation to makes it possible create several objects dependent what pin the
+implementation makes it possible create several objects but different logical pin anmes.
-sensor is attached to.
 Nota Bene: The DHT11 can be called no more than once per second.
 In case of reading error a exception will be raised.
 The caller needs to take care of the exception.

 ```python